 aside, they could be suffering internally from Emotional abuse;

 Financial abuse; Racial abuse or Substance abuse.

 limited to young children in the school playground, it can

-happen to any age from a Baby to a Great-Grandparent.
-It can
+happen to any age from a new born Baby to a Great-Great- Grandparent.

 happen in many places, at Home from family members or family